rtlabs-com/p-net/doc/implementation_details.rst

 For running the unit tests C++ (version C++11 or later) is required.

-The primary p-net use case is to run in embedded devices, why there in general are no functions to shut down the stack.
+The primary P-Net use case is to run in embedded devices, why there in general are no functions to shut down the stack.